1. Get started

 Subject / Course

-For instance, Math, English, Biology, but also school recess, lunch, some non-class activities like teacher meetings
+An academic discipline like Math, English, Biology but also recess, lunch, and non-class activities like teacher meetings

 Room

-Place where school activity occurs, e.g. biology room, history room, but also dining room, reception hall...
+The location where school activities occur, like biology room, history room, gym, but also dining room and reception hall

 Teacher / Educator / Professor / Instructor